ppy/osu-wiki/news/2020-09-23-new-featured-artist-epica.md

 ---

-As has been the case with the other ninety-nine Featured Artists, all of the above plus a whole lot more are available right now over at [**Epica's Featured Artist listing**](https://osu.ppy.sh/beatmaps/artists/100), pre-timed by your local neighborhood pishifat and awaiting your creative input.
+As has been the case with the other ninety-nine Featured Artists, all of the above plus a whole lot more are available right now over at [**EPICA's Featured Artist listing**](https://osu.ppy.sh/beatmaps/artists/100), pre-timed by your local neighborhood pishifat and awaiting your creative input.

 Now that we've crested the big three digit threshold, we thought maybe you'd like to hear some of the hard numbers which help put things into perspective: